DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Theoretical Analysis

 \end{proof}

-For simplicity, we denote the probability that the next token is the one currently required for watermark embedding as $P'^{(t)}$.
-We then estimate the probability that the next token is the desired token by calculating the expectation of $P'^{(t)}$:
+Let $P'^{(t)}$ denote the probability that the next token aligns with the watermarking intent (i.e., sampled from $G$ if $m_k=1$, from $R$ if $m_k=0$).
+We compute its expected value as:

-Subsequently, we begin calculating the proportion of required tokens in a segment.
-Let $S$ be a segment containing $N$ tokens.
-Denote $X$ as the number of required tokens in $S$ for the current bit embedding (e.g., $m_k = 1$ and $s^{(t)} \in G$), and let $T = X / N$ represent the ratio of required tokens in $S$.
-Then, we have: \begin{lemma} \end{lemma} \begin{proof} First, each token follows a Bernoulli distribution.
-Since $G$ and $R$ are divided independently each time, these tokens follow mutually independent Bernoulli distributions.
-The sum of multiple independent Bernoulli distributions follows a Poisson binomial distribution; thus, $X$ follows a Poisson binomial distribution.
+To estimate the fraction of aligned tokens in a segment, let $S$ be a segment of $N$ tokens.
+Define $X$ as the number of tokens in $S$ that match the current bit embedding requirement, and let $T = X / N$ be the corresponding token proportion.
+Then, we have the following lemma: \begin{lemma} \end{lemma} \begin{proof} $\{P'^{(t)}\}_{t=1}^N$ are mutually independent (not identically distributed).
+Therefore, $X$ follows a \textbf{Poisson binomial distribution}, i.e., the sum of independent Bernoulli variables.
+From the properties of the Poisson binomial distribution, we have:

-Second, $X$ is the distribution formed by the sum of $N$ independent random variables, where each random variable is independent.
-According to the Central Limit Theorem, the Poisson binomial distribution can be approximated by a normal distribution $\mathcal{N}(\mu, \sigma^2)$ \cite{tang2023poisson}.
-Among them,
+By the \textbf{Central Limit Theorem} ~\cite{tang2023poisson}, as $N$ becomes large, the distribution of $X$ can be approximated by a normal distribution:

-Finally, since $X$ approximately follows a normal distribution and $N$ is a constant, $T = X / N$ approximately follows a normal distribution.
-Among them,
+Since $T$ is a linear transformation of $X$, it also approximately follows a normal distribution: